-After the procedure, the elastic band is removed.
-Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
+After the procedure, the elastic band is removed, then the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting the blood for the test will only take a few minutes.

 Either method (heel or vein withdrawal) of collecting a blood sample is only temporarily uncomfortable and can feel like a quick pinprick.
 Afterward, there may be some mild bruising, which should go away in a day or so.

 The blood sample will be processed by a machine.
-The results are commonly available after 1-2 days.
+The results are usually available after 1-2 days.